-Learn how to make a Halloween wreath with just a few supplies for much less money than it takes to buy one with this simple Halloween wreath DIY.
+Learn how to make a Halloween wreath with just a few supplies!
 My Halloween wreath was inspired by a Grandin Road Halloween version that costs $199, while this version costs around $25 to make yourself.
 It’s a no-brainer!

-Imagine my shell-shock, however, when I clicked over to their site to get a closer look at the Halloween wreath and saw the ginormous price tag. $199?!
-Of course I decided right then and there that I would create my own candy Halloween wreath DIY version for much less, and I’m so happy that I did.
+Imagine my shell-shock when I clicked over to their site to get a closer look at the Halloween wreath and saw the ginormous price tag.

-While this Halloween wreath DIY took a few hours to make, I think it turned out just as cute as the original Grandin Road candy wreath and I’m so proud to display it in my home.
+Although this Halloween wreath DIY took a few hours to make, I think it turned out just as cute as the original Grandin Road candy wreath.

 Keep reading to learn how to make a Halloween wreath for under $25 that looks just like the high-end designer version.